saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 ## Logger module

-This module specifies logging configuration.
+The controller logger module.
+Used by all other modules for logging.
+Supports disk file and console streams.

 *TODO* any other logging levels?
 *TODO* What is MaxArchives?

-* _LogLevel_ specifies the desired level of logging: DEBUG (most verbose logging), WARN (less verbose, logs warnings), INFO (least verbose)
+* _LogLevel_ specifies the desired level of logging.
+Must be one of (in order of verbosity): NONE, ERROR, WARNING, INFO, or DEBUG

+* _ConsoleLevel_ specifies a separate logging level to be used for the console; applies when *Device* is set to All

-* _Device_ specifies the output device for logging.
-Currently, "File" is supported
+* _Device_ specifies the output stream for logging.
+Supported values: File, Console, All

 * _Directory_ specifies the directory where logs are to be stored

 * _CtrlLogFileName_ specifies the name of the log file for the EdgeVPN controller

-* _TincanLogFileName_ specifies the name of the log file for the tincan WebRTC tunnel datapath
+* _TincanLogFileName_ specifies the name of the log file for the TinCan WebRTC tunnel datapath

-* _MaxFileSize_ specifies the maximum size for log files
+* _MaxFileSize_ specifies the maximum size for individual log files

-* _MaxArchives_ specifies
+* _MaxArchives_ specifies the number of log files to archive before overwriting

 ```
   "Logger": {